deadpixi/mtm/README.rst

     modes, no dozens of commands, no crazy feature list.

 Compatibility
-    mtm emulates an existing, well-known terminal type.
-That means it should work out of the box on essentially all termcap-based systems, even pretty old ones, without needing to install a new termcap entry.
+    mtm emulates the common terminfo database's `ansi` terminal type.
+    That means it should work out of the box on essentially all terminfo/termcap-based systems (even pretty old ones), without needing to install a new termcap entry.

 Size
     mtm is 500 lines of C, including whitespace and comments.